Our fees are among the lowest in the country

 Our Income account won Money magazine's Best Balanced Pension Product for 2020.

 As a Defined Benefit account member, you automatically receive insurance as part of your package of benefits.
 There are no premiums for this insurance and it can’t be cancelled.

 The insurance cover represents the difference between the balance you accrued at the time of the incident you are claiming for and the projection of what you would have accrued had you worked to age 55 contributing at the default rate of 5 per cent (6 per cent for police officers).
 This means Defined Benefit account insurance other than income protection ceases at age 55; as from age 55 you’ll just receive your current benefit amount.
 Income protection ceases at age 75.

 Income protection is available up to age 75.
 If you’re temporarily unable to work due to illness or injury, income protection may provide regular benefit payments of up to 75 per cent of your salary, for up to two years.

 Before your income protection benefits can kick in, you need to use all your paid sick leave, and then take 14 consecutive days of unpaid sick leave.
 You can’t take any paid leave (like annual or long service leave) during this period, but you may be able to apply to Centrelink for income support benefits.

-During your first five years of continuous cover, income protection benefits won’t be paid if your temporary disablement is related to a pre-existing condition as explained in our Income Protection Benefit Guide.
+During your first five years of continuous cover, income protection benefits won’t be paid if your temporary disablement is related to a pre-existing condition as explained in our Defined Benefit Account Guide (pdf).